auth0-lab/cose/README.md

 **Note:** this is an early project.

-This library is designed to work in node.js as well in the browser but is not yet tested in the browser context.
+This library is designed to work in node.js as well in the browser but it is not currently being tested in the browser.

 ## Installation